trthminh/ml-autonomous-vehicles/README.md

 - **Collision Warning**: If an object is found within the safe boundary, the system will display a warning message such as "Collision detected" on the video frame.

-## Example:
+## Demo

-Below is a simple flowchart of the system:
+This repository contains a demo to show how the AI system works for object detection, novel object filtering, and collision avoidance in video.